Temperature-biased double-loop Josephson flux transducer: Flux-to-critical current response

 In the following, we consider a device formed by identical superconductors, \emph{i.e.}, $\delta=1$, and the independent control of the magnetic fields.
-We discuss only the figures of merit in the case of a monotonic variation of $\Inorm$ at the jump, e.g., the $\Inorm$ \emph{vs} $\Phir$ curves in Fig.~\ref{Fig02}(e).
-In fact, in the case of a non-monotonic $\Inorm$, e.g., $\Inorm$ \emph{vs} $\Phil$ curves in Fig.~\ref{Fig02}(h), the $\Inorm$ slope changes around a jump and thus we expect a multi-peaked $\widetilde{I}_{\Phil}$ transfer function, even crossing zero around the peak.
-This is why in view of a flux-to-current transducer, in the following we focus only on the analysis of the single-peaked transfer function, $\widetilde{I}_{\Phir}$.
-This means to study the effects that a change in $\Phir$ produces in $\Inorm$, using the magnetic field $\Phil$ only as a control knob to tune the position of the optimal working point of the device.
+We discuss only the figures of merit in the case of a monotonic variation of $\Inorm$ at the jump, e.g., the $\Inorm$ \emph{vs} $\Phir$ curves in Fig.~\ref{Fig02}(e) \footnote{We observe that in the case of a non-monotonic $\tilde{I}_c$, e.g., $\tilde{I}_c$ \emph{vs} $\tilde{\Phi}_1$ curves in Fig.~\ref{Fig02}(h), the $\tilde{I}_c$ slope changes around a jump and thus we expect a multi-peaked $\tilde{I}_{\tilde{\Phi}_1}$ transfer function, even crossing zero around the peak.
+This is why, in view of a flux-to-current transducer, we focus only on the analysis of the single-peaked transfer function, $\tilde{I}_{\tilde{\Phi}_2}$.}.
+This means to use the magnetic flux $\Phil$ only as a control knob to tune the position of the optimal working point of the device.

-In Fig.~\ref{Fig05} we present the $\widetilde{I}_{\Phir}$ \emph{vs} $\Phir$ profiles obtained by numerical differentiation of the data shown in Fig.~\ref{Fig02}(e) for $\Tl=0.1$ and $\Tr=0.5$.
+In Fig.~\ref{Fig05} we present the $\widetilde{I}_{\Phir}$ profiles obtained by numerical differentiation of the data shown in Fig.~\ref{Fig02}(e).
 As expected, the transfer function is highly peaked in correspondence of each $I_c$ jump, that is when $\Phir=\Phir^*$ (these values are marked by vertical dashed lines).
-These spikes are a clear demonstration of the high sensitivity to magnetic fluxes of the device.
 A magnetometer done with feedback loop kept at the optimal operating point promises a very high transfer function and, correspondingly, a very high sensitivity~\cite{Gra16}.
-In particular, the maximum transfer function, i.e., that is its value exactly at the $\Inorm$ jump, approaches the values $\widetilde{I}_{\Phir}^{\text{max}}\simeq\{11, 160,\text{ and }220\}$ at the driving fields $\Phil=\{0.1, 0.3,\text{ and } 0.4\}$, respectively.